 Axel Foley : Yeah, Jenny, don’t worry about me.
 We got cocaine and coffee here.
 We’re gonna get wired and have a big party.

-Furthermore, though Murphy often relies on his stand-up act to highlight the hypocrisy and innate prejudice of the privileged white class, the movie’s premise focuses on financial class as a way to delineate its star attraction and present audiences with a fish-out-of-water set-up that we can all relate to.
+Though Murphy often relies on his stand-up act to highlight the hypocrisy and innate prejudice of the privileged white class, the movie’s premise focuses on financial class as a way to delineate its star attraction and present audiences with a fish-out-of-water set-up that the general 80s moviegoer could relate to.
 Foley often comes up against affluent, arrogant or entitled characters who are made to look foolish thanks to Axel’s superior morals and sense of everyman humility, moments where race becomes more peripheral.
 Murphy ad-libbed many of his scenes and the racial overtones are glaring, but a financial underdog is someone everyone can get behind and a commercial safety net for anyone concerned with demographic alienation.

-Still, Beverly Hills Cop wasn’t a half-assed push for mainstream equality, and Foley didn’t assume the white hero role by acting white.
+Beverly Hills Cop wasn’t a half-assed push for mainstream equality, and Foley didn’t assume the white hero role by acting white.
 In fact, the screenplay took it in the opposite direction.
-Foley was foul-mouthed, uncouth and wholly anti-establishment, all the facets that had caused such a critical stir following the release of Delirious.
-He even dressed like and hung around other crooks, mocking another black cop for his excruciating white facade — a thinly-veiled potshot at white influence lifted straight from Murphy’s stand-up act.
+Foley was foul-mouthed, uncouth and wholly anti-establishment ― all the facets that had caused such a critical stir following the release of Delirious.
+He even dressed like and hung around other crooks, mocking another black cop for his excruciating white facade in a thinly-veiled potshot at white influence lifted straight from Murphy’s stand-up act.

 But for all the talk of racial liberation, change doesn’t come easy, and ironically Foley’s character was just as guilty of discrimination, as was the actor who portrayed him.
-Murphy had come under fire for an identical portrayal of homosexuality in Delirious, frequently mocking gay men with homophobic slurs such as “faggot” to a widespread backlash from the gay community, and though he has since apologised for offences that were deemed acceptable in the mid-80s, it’s interesting that an emancipating screenplay such as Beverly Hills Cop is actually guilty of double standards, particularly during a scene in which Foley infiltrates antagonist Victor Maitland’s affluent lunch by pretending to be a gay one-night stand bearing bad news from the sex clinic, and it doesn’t stop there.
+Murphy had come under fire for an identical portrayal of homosexuality in Delirious, frequently mocking gay men with homophobic slurs such as “faggot” to a widespread backlash from the gay community.
+He has since apologised for offences that were deemed acceptable back in the mid-1980s, but it’s interesting that an emancipating screenplay such as Beverly Hills Cop is actually guilty of double standards, particularly during a scene in which Foley infiltrates antagonist Victor Maitland’s affluent lunch by pretending to be a gay one-night stand bearing bad news from the sex clinic, and it doesn’t stop there.

 Serge : [taking notice to Axel’s interest in the artwork] I see you look at this piece.